Vietnam Veterans of America-South Carolina

 Proposed Vietnam Memorial

 Proposed Vietnam Memorial at Market Common in Myrtle Beach SC.
-This a schematic of the Vietnam Memorial, there will be some changes per meeting on 20 November by Vietnam Veterans.
-The project will start sometime in 2025.
+This a final schematic of the Vietnam Memorial.
+The project will start sometime in 2025 and anticipated completion Veterans Day 2026.

 Officials present input, changes to Myrtle Beach’s future Vietnam Veteran Memorial